Samiboule/gm8vpatcher/README.txt

   (my discord changes all the time, sorry)

 Special thanks:
+  Adam
+  viri
-  Adam, viri, Maarten Baert and krzys-h
+  Maarten Baert
+  krzys-h
+  Nikaple
+  hirtown

 How to use:
   In order to use this software, all you need to do is drag and drop the executable (.exe) of any game onto iwpo.exe.